laro/Cilia/2 Standard Lib/7 File & Network.md

 Base class for writing _binary_ data.

 - `out.write(Byte[])`
+- `preferredWriteSize() -> Int`
+    - Returns the preferred number of bytes to provide in a single write operation.
+    - The returned value is a performance hint intended for bulk data transfer.
+It may reflect the buffering characteristics of the underlying operating system or device, but does not limit the maximum amount of data that can be written.
+    - The value may vary between stream types and platforms.
+    - Typically in the range of 16 to 256 KB.
 - `out.flush()` writes the data buffer (the `ostream` user-level cache) to the operating system.
     - This protects against data loss in the event of a program crash.
 - `out.flushAndSync()` calls `flush()`, then